Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 # The Polyphonic Choir

 As in most Ronin Time Bureaucracy stories, the number of possibilities afforded to the Crew is endless, so don't expect a well-delimited plot.
 Rather, this scenario introduces a few basic places, aspects and characters, and lets the Crew and GM improvise from it.

-It can serve as an introduction to the Brick Nation.
+It can serve as an introduction to the Brick Nation and/or a pathway to unleashing the Brick Nation through Time and Space.

 ## The setting